Harry Chapin discography: TV appearances and credits

-Harry Chapin was featured on many TV shows throughout his career.
-Most notably on The Tonight Show Starring Johnny Carson.
-He was on the show a total of 14 times.
-He made history as the first performer to be called back the next night to perform on the show.
-This was due to performance of Taxi.
+Harry Chapin was featured on several TV shows throughout his career, most notably "The Tonight Show Starring Johnny Carson."
+He appeared 14 times.
+He made history as the first performer to be called back the next night to perform again on the show.
+This was due to his singing "Taxi" in 1972.

-He became friends with fellow songwriter, John Denver, often appearing on TV with him.
+He became friends with fellow songwriter John Denver, often appearing on TV with him.
 Denver hosted the pilot episode of The Midnight Special in which Harry was one of the first performers on the show.

-−

-The following are all the currently known TV shows and movies Harry Chapin was on or has songwriting credits on:
+The following are all the currently known TV shows and movies Harry Chapin appeared in or had songwriting credits on: